Fort Yukon, AK Demographics

 A map of Fort Yukon's Population by Race

-Of the 355 places in Alaska, Fort Yukon is the 140th most populous.
+Fort Yukon is ranked the 108th most populous place in Alaska, out of 355 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Fort Yukon was ranked the 140th most populous place in the 2020 Census.

 Fort Yukon's White Population